You don’t have to be a runner or a lifter. You can be both. In fact, it’s best to be both.

 Stretching and mobility

-The underdogs.
+These are two things not to neglect.
 Stretching and mobility are going to help you in all areas of fitness.
-But they probably get the least attention of all.
+But they probably get the least attention.

 Make time for tending to your muscles.
 Not once in a while when you’ve got DOMs.
 Every day.
 After you exercise.
 Or before if you want.

-Mobility work is important for maintaining adequate range of motion and means keeping your muscles and joints in good health so you can do all your exercises with the right form.
+Mobility work is essential for maintaining an adequate range of motion and means keeping your muscles and joints in good health so you can do all your exercises with the right form.

-They sound horrendous.
-And they are.
-But hill sprints are an efficient and effective way to develop aerobic fitness and muscular endurance at the same time.
+Intervals can be applied to both running and resistance training.
+It’s an efficient and effective way to develop aerobic fitness, anaerobic fitness, and muscular endurance at the same time.

 Now you know.
 It’s time to put it all into action.
 With flexible gym access that lets you workout when and where suits you.